✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 “Detoxify” doesn’t actually mean anything to begin with, as it’s just a marketing term.
 But greens will support your overall nutrition.

-Note: we are not doctors, we don’t pretend to be on the internet.
 Talk to your healthcare provider or nutritionist before taking any supplement.